 The WordPress -Meetup Zurich has over 800 members.
 However, due to time and organizational reasons, there are no regular monthly meetings so far.
 The team would therefore be happy to have you join!
 You can find more information at https://wpzurich.ch/community/.

 Here you can read more voices and sessions of the #WCZRH:

 - Nick Weisser: Biggest Swiss WordCamp in History

 - Gabriel Figueiro: Lessons Learned @ WordCamp Zurich 2019

 - Michael Hörnlimann: Slides of the session "Digital Nomads".

 - Mark Howells-Mead: Photos from WordCamp Zurich 2019

-You have also written about the WordCamp Zurich?
-Post the link in the comments and we will add it to the list.
+You have also written about WordCamp Zurich?
+Post the link in the comments and we'll add it to the list.

 You have questions about WordCamps or the community in Switzerland?
-Please use the comment function.
-You want more current tips about WordPress and WooCommerce?
-Then follow us on Twitter, Facebook , or subscribe to our newsletter.
+Feel free to use the comment function.
+You want more tips about WordPress and WooCommerce?
+Then follow us on Twitter, Facebook or via our newsletter.